 - 1. Meet minimum cumulative grade point average of 2.0 and departmental GPA requirements. - 2.
 Earn 128 total credit hours to include those courses specified by the student's major including a minimum of 60 credits of upper-level courses (200+ or higher). - 3.
 Earn a grade of C or higher in general education, major, minor, required related, emphasis area courses. - 4.
-Successfully complete departmental requirements for comprehensive exams.
+Successfully complete departmental requirements for comprehensive exams. - 5.
+Earn 32 of the final 40 required credit hours in residence at Mount Marty University.

-- 5. Earn 32 of the final 40 required credit hours in residence at Mount Marty University. - 6.
-Earn at least 16 credit hours in the major area in residence. - 7.
+- 6. Earn at least 16 credit hours in the major area in residence. - 7.
 A cumulative GPA of 3.5 is required for graduation from the honors program. - 8.
 Earn one half the credits required for a minor in residence (if applicable). - Successfully complete general education course requirements as outlined below. - 10.
-Exceptions to these requirements must be approved by the department and the Dean of Faculty.
+Exceptions to these requirements must be approved by the department and the Dean.
 Residence credit does not include credit received through portfolio assessment or by challenge examination.
 Credits earned through internships, student teaching, practicums or any other off-campus programs specifically designed by departments to fulfill requirements for graduation are counted as residence credits.

 6 credits Art, Music, Theatre or Modern Language (minimum of two disciplines)

-3 credits ENG-103, Composition I: The Essay
+3 credits ENG-103 Composition I: The Essay

-3 credits ENG-104, Composition II: Critical Writing
+3 credits ENG-104 Composition II: Critical Writing

-3 credits HIS-106, Ancient and Medieval World Cultures or HIS-107, 16th to 18th Century World Cultures or HIS-108, 19th to 20th Century World Cultures or HIS-228, U.S. History & Government or HIS-229, U.S. History Since 1877
+3 credits HIS-106 HIS-107 HIS-10 HIS-228 HIS-229 Ancient and Medieval World Cultures or 16th to 18th Century World Cultures or 19th to 20th Century World Cultures or U.S. History & Government or U.S. History Since 1877

 3 credits Literature Course

 3 credits MTH-125, Elementary Applications in Mathematics (or higher)

 4 credits Natural Science Lab Course

-1 credit PED-101, Life Long Wellness
+1 credit PED-101 Life Long Wellness

-3 credits PSY-101, Introduction to Psychology or PSY-165, Lifespan Development
+3 credits PSY-101 PSY-165 Introduction to Psychology or Lifespan Development

-1 credit THL-125, The Wisdom of Benedict
+1 credit THL-125 The Wisdom of Benedict

-3 credits BLI-101, Benedictine Leadership I
+3 credits BLI-101 Benedictine Leadership I

-3 credits BLI-201, Benedictine Leadership II
+3 credits BLI-201 Benedictine Leadership II

-1 credit BLI-401, Benedictine Leadership Capstone
+1 credit BLI-401 Benedictine Leadership Capstone

 3 credits Philosophy/Theology Elective

-3 credits SOC-100, Introduction to Sociology or
+3 credits SOC-100 SOC-226 SOC/EDN-377 Introduction to Sociology or Social Problems or Human Relations Skills

-SOC-225, Foundations of Human Relations or

-SOC/EDN-377, Human Relations Skills

-3 credits STH-130, Speech Communications
+3 credits STH-130 Speech Communications

-20 hours Service to the Human Community
+20 hours Service to the Hu ıman Community